JohnB-main/CSC-499---HomeWork/Sort_ReadMe.txt

-	ReverseResult.txt - Text file with the result of testing a reverse sort simUserNormal.txt - Text file with the input for a normal sort and program end simUserReverse.txt - Text file with the input for a reverse sort and program end testing.sh - The testing shell script.
+	ReverseResult.txt - Text file with the result of testing a reverse sort simUserNormal.txt - Text file with the input for a normal sort and program end simUserReverse.txt - Text file with the input for a reverse sort and program end testing1.sh - The testing shell script.
 Prints the differences in the files using diff, or prints that the files for the sorts are the same.

 How to Run:
+	Sorting Method:
 		Make sure sort.py and 'Sort Me.txt' are in the same folder Open a terminal/cmd in that same folder
 		Use the command "python3 sort.py" to run the python file Then follow the prompt on the screen:
 			Enter a "1" to sort normally, a "2" to sort in reverse, and a "0" to stop sorting The results will print to the terminal as you choose different options.

+	Sorting Test:
+		*This testing will need to be done in linux since a shell script is used Preferrably an ubunutu version
+		Make sure all files of the repo are in the same folder Open a terminal in that same folder
+		Use the command "./testing1.sh" to run the test
+			You do not need to have run the sorting method before testing, the test will run it automatically
+		The terminal will now print the results of the test.

 Possible Issues:
 	You could have to use a different python initiator other examples are: py, python2, python
-		If others do not work, finding you python executable path, and then naming sort.py should work Also, make sure python is installed on your machine
+		If others do not work, finding you python executable path, and then naming sort.py should work Also, make sure python is installed on your machine Your version of linux could use different command syntax, for files used in the shell script